How to Produce a Novel

 Not as brutal as last time, take a week off to let your palate clear.
 Take a nap.

 Then do another slow, deliberate reading.
 You may be tempted to get creative.
 Don’t.
-Unless you stumble upon something that just doesn’t look right or find a grievous plot error, don’t begin a new round of writing unless you’re prepared to start over again.
+Only if you stumble upon something that just doesn’t look right or find a grievous plot error, don’t begin a new round of writing unless you’re prepared to start over again.

 Read Out Loud!